scholarslab/CodeLab/Week07/lesson.md

 Around the conditions are the conditional keywords: `if`, `elif` (else if), and `else`.
 They're what they sound like.
 Each of the conditional blocks (the three `print()` statements) are only run if the associated conditional statement is `True` (in the boolean logic sense).
 We can have multiple `elif` blocks if we want.
 We can also omit `elif` and `else` blocks altogether.

-Note the colon after each conditional line.
-Here, as with function definitions, a colon is a signal that we're going to start a new code block (indicated by the white space indentation).
+In each of these examples, note the colon at the end of each conditional line.
+Here, as with function definitions, a colon is a signal that we're going to start a new code block (indicated by the indentation).
 The different code blocks (the "Positive", "Negative", and "Zero" print statements here) delineate the conditional flow.

 For numbers, we can use `>`, `>=`, `==`, `<`, and `<=` to make numeric comparisons.

+In our first example, because we assign `x=5`, the first condition (`if x>0:`) is met and we print out "positive."
+Because the other statements are `elif` and `else` and we have already met a condition, we do not even evaluate those statements.

+### More complex conditions

 If we want to modify or chain together boolean statements, we can use `and`, `or`, and `not`:

 ```python
 if not(x>0 and x<0):